pietheinstrengholt/azure-data-engineering-conference-workshop/labs/6/README.md

     3. Browse to the **wwi-02/campaign-analytics/sale-20161230-snappy.parquet** file
     4. Select **From sample file** for schema import.
     5. Browse to **C:\dp-203\data-engineering-ilt-deployment\Allfiles\samplefiles\sale-small-20100102-snappy.parquet** in the **Select file** field.

+        > **NOTE**: If you are running the labs from your local machine and not the provided lab virtual machine, [click here to download the file referenced above](https://solliancepublicdata.blob.core.windows.net/wwi-02/sale-small/Year%3D2010/Quarter%3DQ1/Month%3D1/Day%3D20100102/sale-small-20100102-snappy.parquet) and then browse to the location you download the file.
     6. Select **OK**.

     ![The properties are displayed.](media/pipeline-copy-sales-source-dataset.png "Dataset properties")